hugosbnarciso/image-grid/README.md

 - Connect to other APIs
 - Ability to upload a local folder
 - Improve the export function to choose the pixel count

+# Disclaimer
+This code was 90% generated with ChatGPT4